zhuqiuyang/hacker-notes/SICP/9BNotes.md

 > all we have to do is take the particular procedures that are the **meta-circular evaluator** and hand-translate them for a register machine.(把Meta-circular evaluator 转换成 register machine, 这样所有lisp都将被translate.)

-that's going to be our final most explicit model of LISP in this cours
+that's going to be our final most explicit model of LISP in this course:

 #### Instance